hodanesthtmcvns-stack/jk/docs/AA-PKPD-v1.2-Help.md

 - Does not account for:
   - Shunt/VQ mismatch
   - Dynamic surgical stimulation
-  - Drug interactions (opioids, IV agents)
+  - Drug interactions (opioids, IV agents) and regional anesthesia

 > **Not intended for clinical decision-making**